cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 ## ICA core functionality: controller & host

 From the description above, a distinction needs to be made between the so-called "host" and "controller" chains.
-Unlike ICS-20, which is inherently symmetrical, ICA has a more asymmetric design.
-If an ICS-20 channel is created between two chains, both chains can use the transfer module to send and receive tokens; Interchain accounts function differently.
+Unlike ICS-20, which is inherently bi-directional in the sense that both chains can use the transfer module to send and receive tokens, ICA has a more unidirectional design.
+Only the controller chain can send executable logic over the channel, which will then always be executed on the host chain.

 Several relevant definitions relating to ICA are as follows: